 Wilco and A&R indulge in a spot of subterfuge before the contest and evolve a neat little plot which they hope will resolve the prevailing mood of acrimony which surrounds the competition.

 The two islands unite as Musicland and the strife between them is ended.
-They all unite and mingle as one big happy family.
+They all mingle as one big happy family.
 The End.

-It’s really just an excuse for Carry On style lunacy by comedians in bizarre sci-fi costumes – interspersed with musical numbers from such luminaries as Lulu, The Nashville Teens and The Graham Bond Organisation (featuring pre-Cream era Jack Bruce and Ginger Baker).
+It’s really just an excuse for Carry On style lunacy by comedians in bizarre sci-fi costumes – interspersed with musical numbers.

-Gonks Go Beat is the epitome of Swinging 60s silliness, but it certainly has its moments: The Graham Bond segment, a great Ginger Baker-led drumming jam in Balladisle prison, the clunky teen lingo, the clothes, the twisting, the embarrassing attempts of the ‘proper’ actors to be down with the kids and indeed the all-round enjoyment the film offers if you take it for what it is – a throwaway pop flick from the mid-60s.
-As for the Gonks?
-Don’t ask.
+Gonks Go Beat is the epitome of Swinging 60s silliness, but it certainly has its moments: The Graham Bond segment; a great Ginger Baker-led drumming jam in Balladisle prison; the clunky teen lingo; the clothes; the twisting; the embarrassing attempts of the ‘proper’ actors to be down with the kids, and indeed the all-round enjoyment the film offers if you take it for what it is – a throwaway pop flick from the mid-60s.

 Balladisle Prime Minister